 Employee safety has evolved and improved over the years.
 A century ago there were numerous recorded incidents of workplace injuries and deaths.
 Enacted in 1970, the Occupational Safety and Health Act (OSHA) defined employers’ responsibility to maintain a safe workplace.

-Today, one way an employer can improve personnel safety is with employee alarm systems.
-These warn of an emergency, allowing workers as much time as possible to safely escape the danger.
+Today, one way an employer can improve personnel safety is by installing emergency alarm systems in the workplace.
+These warn of a fire or other crisis, allowing workers as much time as possible to safely escape the danger.

 - Perceivable above ambient noise or light levels by employees in the surrounding area